crossplane/crossplane/docs/api/crossplaneio/crossplane-runtime/core-crossplane-io-v1alpha1.md

 -----|------|------------
 `writeConnectionSecretsToNamespace` | string | WriteConnectionSecretsToNamespace specifies the namespace in which the connection secrets of managed resources dynamically provisioned using this claim will be created.
 `providerRef` | [core/v1.ObjectReference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#objectreference-v1-core) | ProviderReference specifies the provider that will be used to create, observe, update, and delete managed resources that are dynamically provisioned using this resource class.
-`reclaimPolicy` | Optional [ReclaimPolicy](#ReclaimPolicy) | ReclaimPolicy specifies what will happen to external resources when managed resources dynamically provisioned using this resource class are deleted. &#34;Delete&#34; deletes the external resource, while &#34;Retain&#34; (the default) does not.
-Note this behaviour is subtly different from other uses of the ReclaimPolicy concept within the Kubernetes ecosystem per https://github.com/crossplaneio/crossplane-runtime/issues/21
+`reclaimPolicy` | Optional [ReclaimPolicy](#ReclaimPolicy) | ReclaimPolicy specifies what will happen to managed resources dynamically provisioned using this class when their resource claims are deleted, and what will happen to their underlying external resource when they are deleted.
+The &#34;Delete&#34; policy causes the managed resource to be deleted when its bound resource claim is deleted, and in turn causes the external resource to be deleted when its managed resource is deleted.
+The &#34;Retain&#34; policy causes the managed resource to be retained, in binding phase &#34;Released&#34;, when its resource claim is deleted, and in turn causes the external resource to be retained when its managed resource is deleted.
+The &#34;Retain&#34; policy is used when no policy is specified, however the &#34;Delete&#34; policy is set at dynamic provisioning time if no policy is set.

 ## Condition

-A Condition that may apply to a managed resource.
+A Condition that may apply to a resource.

 Appears in: